6 Data Setup for Modeling

 How can we represent unordered categories, such as marital status, so that machine learning algorithms can use them effectively?
 One-hot encoding is a widely used solution.
 It transforms each unique category into a separate binary column, allowing algorithms to process categorical data without introducing an artificial order.

 This method is particularly useful for nominal variables, categorical features with no inherent ranking.
 For example, the variable marital in the churn dataset includes categories such as married, single, and divorced.
 One-hot encoding creates binary indicators for each category: marital_married, marital_single, marital_divorced.
 Each column indicates the presence (1) or absence (0) of a specific category.
-If there are \(m\) levels, only \(m - 1\) binary columns are required to avoid multicollinearity; the omitted category is implicitly represented when all others are zero.
+If there are \(m\) levels, one-hot encoding creates \(m\) binary columns.
+For linear models, it is common to drop one dummy column to avoid perfect redundancy.
+For distance-based methods such as kNN, using the full set of indicator columns is often acceptable, provided the same encoding is applied consistently to both training and test sets.

 Let us take a quick look at the marital variable in the churn dataset: